klerk-framework/website/docs/building-config/context.md

 * The current `time.
 This allows you to keep your functions pure and still make the rules dependent on time (e.g. "reports can only be accessed during work hours").
 Also, this makes it easy to unit test your functions.
-* A `translator`: This is used by Clerk when it produces something that is human-readable, e.g. an error message.
+* A `translator`: This is used by Klerk when it produces something that is human-readable, e.g. an error message.
 * An `auditExtra`: String where you can put other data that you want to be included in the audit log.

 You are free to put whatever else you want in the context.